How to make an Ellipse invisible using FabricJS?

 </html>

 In this example, we are passing the visible property as key with a "false" value.
 Assigning a false value will make sure that our ellipse object does not get rendered onto the canvas.
-It simply does not make the object "invisible" but gets rid of it altogether.
-It can be used to remove an object from canvas without removing its code.
+It simply does not make the object "invisible" but prevents it from being displayed altogether.
+This can be used to hide an object from canvas without removing its code.

 <!DOCTYPE html>